wardspan/azure_recon/README.md

 ## 🎯 Roadmap

+- [ ] Additional identity analysis features (privilege escalation paths, orphaned permissions)
+- [ ] Role assignment timeline and change tracking
-- [ ] Multi-tenant support
+- [ ] Export functionality for identity data (CSV, JSON, PDF reports)
-- [ ] Scheduled scan automation
+- [ ] Multi-subscription support for enterprise environments
-- [ ] Custom policy definitions
+- [ ] Custom role definition analysis
-- [ ] Integration with SIEM systems
+- [ ] Integration with Microsoft Graph for enhanced identity insights
-- [ ] Advanced threat detection
+- [ ] Automated role assignment recommendations
-- [ ] Compliance framework mapping (SOC2, ISO27001, etc.)
+- [ ] Compliance reporting for identity governance frameworks

+## 🏗️ Current Implementation Status

+- ✅ **Authentication**: Azure Device Code flow with token expiration tracking
+- ✅ **Identity Analysis**: Role assignment categorization by identity type
+- ✅ **Frontend**: React TypeScript with conditional rendering and error handling
+- ✅ **Backend**: FastAPI with Azure SDK integration
+- ✅ **Docker**: Containerized deployment with Docker Compose
+- ⏳ **Testing**: End-to-end authentication flow testing in progress
+- ⏳ **Documentation**: API documentation and user guides

 ---

-**⚠️ Important**: This tool provides security assessments based on available data and configurations.
-Always validate findings and follow your organization's security policies when implementing changes.
+**⚠️ Important**: This tool provides identity and role assignment analysis for Azure environments.
+It requires appropriate Azure permissions and should be used in accordance with your organization's security policies.
+All access is read-only and no Azure configurations are modified.

-Built with ❤️ for Azure security professionals.
+Built for Azure identity security analysis and reconnaissance.